arXiv/accessibility2024/source/panel.md

 #Panel Discussion

 ![Logo for the arXiv forum](../../assets/arxiv-lockup-forum-bgcolor.png){.mkd-img-right .mkd-border alt='logo for the arXiv forum' role="presentation"}
-Find panelist bios and useful links.
-Go to the [discussion panel](#discussion) at the bottom and continue the conversation.
-We know the forum is too short to discuss everything of interest.
-Please use this space to continue conversations related to the panel discussion.
+Find panelist bios below, along with related resources.

+We know we will not have time during the forum to discuss everything of interest.
+Please use the [discussion](#discussion) at the bottom of the page to continue the conversation on topics that come up in the panel discussion.

 ## Panelist Bios